nemo-cluster/jumphost/README.md

     - 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAAB... joecool@home'
 ```

-If you want you can already add the keys of your co-workers yourself, or they can do it themselves afterwards.
+If you want, you can already add the keys of your colleagues yourself, or they can do it themselves afterwards.

 Commit and push your initial changes.